casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 **OUTPUTS**

-The Skarab ADC has four channels and a series of eight outputs for each.
+The SKARAB ADC has four channels and a series of eight outputs for each.
 The outputs for a channel comprise four demultiplexed i's and four demultiplexed q's.
 The i0 port is concatenated with the q0 port to form a complex stream using the real/imaginary-to-complex block.
 Similarly, the i1 port is concatenated with the q1 port, i2 with q2, and i3 with q3.

 ### [fft](https://casper.berkeley.edu/wiki/fft) ###